SickChill/sickchill/readme.md

 #### We will never store your information, especially site logins to private trackers.
 #### We believe in honesty and loyalty and privacy.

 Automatic Video Library Manager for TV Shows.
-Watches for new episodes of your favorite shows, and sends them to your downloader whenever they're available.
+It watches for new episodes of your favorite shows, and when they are posted it does its magic.

 #### Features
  - Kodi/XBMC library updates, poster/banner/fanart downloads, and NFO/TBN generation